What is AI in gaming?.

 Top 10 games that demonstrate the evolution of AI

-AI in video games has definitely come a long way.
-Here are 10 games that use artificial intelligence with utmost finesse and show you how the progress that has been made in AI in game development.
+AI in gaming has definitely come a long way.
+Here are 10 video games that use artificial intelligence with utmost finesse and show you how the progress that has been made in game development.

 1. Red Dead Redemption 2